By Amity Delaney with Runner’s Tribe

 There are also other elite athletes who work part-time, to supplement sponsorship funds.
 For example, Melissa Breen works part-time as a coach whilst simultaneously completing a full training program each week.

 Being an ‘athletepreneur’ is a difficult task for runners because more often than not training needs to be the main focus.
 This necessary focus on training and competition means that athletes struggle to find the time and motivation to carry out full-time work effectively.
 If the athlete is in a typical job, this means that they can either sacrifice advances in their working career, or their athletics career by trying to juggle both tasks.
+If you’re looking for tips on how to use this approach, www.discovery.uk.com have come up with a handy guide that can help you get the most exercise during your daily working life – check it out at the bottom of this page.
 For most everyday people, training takes the outside focus to work, whereas elite athletes need to make training their priority.
-This can hurt career advancement and money-making prospects.

 In terms of entrepreneurial business, athletes can use social media to boost their profiles and attract attention.
 Social media is an effective marketing tool which can garner a greater fan base, and allow the business to succeed.
 Also, maintaining good relationships with employers and the company athletes work at can help distance runners to foster a flexible working schedule which can allow more time to fit in training.